Origins-Eternity/ER-Core/README.md

 [![This is an image](https://cf.way2muchnoise.eu/versions/702132.svg)](https://www.curseforge.com/minecraft/mc-mods/er-core/files)
 [![This is an image](https://cf.way2muchnoise.eu/full_702132_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/er-core)
 ## Introduction
-**Add minerals, materials, and useful features needed for technological development to the Evolution: Reset Pack.
-Utilities are enabled by default, but all items, blocks, fluids and other contents need to be enabled in the configuration file.
-Mods are already included in and mainly applies to the modpack, but you can also use it in your game if you like.
-But you won't have the full experience of it.**
+**Add minerals, materials, and useful features needed for technological development to the [Evolution: Reset](https://github.com/Origins-Eternity/Evolution-Reset) modpack.This mod mainly provides services for the modpack, but you can also freely add it to your game if you like some of its features.
+Utilities are enabled by default, but all items, blocks, fluids and other contents need to be enabled in the configuration file.**
 ## TPA Commands
 **Add commands for teleportation request and no permissions are required to use these commands. (support tab completion, cross dimension teleportation, notification sound and timeout)**
 ![This is an image](https://s21.ax1x.com/2025/03/08/pEtatfA.png)